 It’s a startlingly frank statement for a media star like Moore to make, but it addresses a common human fear.
 There were many years of my life when I felt exactly the same.

-But here’s the thing: since becoming a Christian in 2002, I’ve learned that it’s not important whether I feel unlovable.
+But here’s the thing: since becoming a Christian in 2002, I’ve learned that it’s not all that important whether I feel unlovable.
 Because it’s simply not the truth.

 The evidence?
 If you give the Bible any credibility, consider this excerpt, from one of the four accounts of Jesus’ life: “God loved the world so much that He gave His only Son, so that everyone who believes in Him would not be lost, but have eternal life.”
 I know ‘the world’ includes me and I’m pretty sure Demi Moore makes the cut, too.
 (In fact, EVERYONE qualifies, whether we like it or not.)